-I have completed the Full Diploma in Culinary Medicine; do you offer any other courses?
+I have completed the Full Diploma in Applied Nutrition; do you offer any other courses?

 If I only complete part 1 of the course, do I get a qualification?

-In order to be awarded our full Diploma in Culinary Medicine all the modules need be completed.
+In order to be awarded our full Diploma in Applied Nutrition all the modules need be completed.
 We offer a very flexible payment plan to allow you to study when it suits you and the you have the option of purchasing the four parts by instalments.

 I am a personal trainer and would like to offer my clients diet plans.
 Is your course suitable for this purpose?